kalu-o/mLEARn/README.md

  bin/mlearn -m test  -d data/oilTst.dat  -f oil_model.bin -F 12 -L 2 -c mse
 ```
 ### example 2: classification
-This example illustrates solving a classification probplem with MLP.
+This example illustrates solving a classification probplem with an MLP.
 The train and test datasets are "mnist_train.csv" and "mnist_test.csv" located in the data/ directory.
 These are the MNIST database of handwritten digits  by Yann Lecun, Corinna Cortes
  http://yann.lecun.com/exdb/mnist/.
 These version were obtained from https://pjreddie.com/projects/mnist-in-csv/.
 The train set contains 60000 samples and the test 10000.
 Each sample consists of 785 vlaues delimited by commas (feature and label dimensions are 784 and 1 respectively).
 The label was re-encoded into one-hot, making the label dimension 10.
 Also the features were normalized to be between 0 and 1.
 The following trains a model with the following parameters:
 ```
 mode : train